jjwithanr/obsidian_bible_study/docs/New Testament/Ephesians/Ephesians4.md

 This is an accurate description of the state of a sinner.
 He has no "feeling," no emotion.
 He often gives an intellectual assent to the truth, But it is without emotion of any kind.
 The heart is insensible as the hard rock.
 #barnes

+#### v.21
+>Surely you heard of him and were taught in him in accordance with the truth that is in Jesus.

 #### v.22
 >You were taught, with regard to your former way of life, to put off your old self, which is being corrupted by its deceitful desires;